 Stormwater is large amounts of water that comes from rainfall during a storm or typical rain periods.
 Once the rain hits the ground area, it will typically soak into the soil and remain stagnant on hard surfaces such as roads, paths driveways.

 A large amount of stormwater will run off into neighbouring drains, creeks, rivers and waterways.
 In a developed residential or commercial area, stormwater that is not managed can cause issues of flooding homes, businesses or contaminating waterways.

 Stormwater management is the process of reducing runoff of rainfall into streets, properties and other sites.

 When rainwater hits the ground, it’s absorbed into the soil and replenishes the earth, plants and trees.
 When the rainfall is heavy, it often creates an excess of water that flows into drains, roads, property areas and may cause flooding.
 This water may also then carry debris, garbage that can contaminate waterways and oceans.

-Structural stormwater treatment systems are designed to support water sensitive urban areas and meet local council requirements.
+Stormwater systems are designed to support water sensitive areas and meet local council requirements.

-Areas that were once naturally vegetated and now have homes built on them with roads, carparks and sporting fields can have an impact on how water flows in the event of a storm.
+Areas that have been previously naturally vegetated and now have homes built on them with roads, carparks and sporting fields can have an impact on how water flows in the event of a storm.

 Contaminants that flow with this water can cause significant issues if it enters waterways and oceans.

-A stormwater system helps treat and filter pollutants from the water before it reaches ecosystems.
+A stormwater system helps treat, filter any pollutants out of the water before it reaches ecosystems.

 As mentioned above, protecting the ecosystem and human health is the top priority in stormwater management systems.

-Increasing populated urban areas can cause the water to be contaminated by pollutants which can cause irreversible damage to the local ecosystem and oceans.
+Increasing populated urban areas can cause the water to be contaminated by pollutants which can cause significant damage to the local ecosystem and oceans.

 Types of stormwater pollutants include:

 These pollutants can be closely associated with other pollutants, such as nutrients, heavy metals and hydrocarbons in a variety of situations.
 There are also two types of solids these pollutants can be divided into two categories; suspended solids and dissolved solids.